-The Double-Century trend is a West Coast phenomenon.
-While there are events in Utah and Oregon, California is the capital of the 200-mile events, and the crown jewel is the Solvang Spring Double Century, which attracts riders from Arizona, Utah, Nevada, Oregon, Colorado and even the East Coast.
+The Double-Century trend is an odd phenomenon.
+That’s a lot of miles.
 Most of us would be honored, or just plain crazy, to finish an all-day, 200-mile epic.
-If ten to 15 hours in the saddle, spent with a hundred or so like-minded cyclists sounds like your idea of a weekend ride, read Road Bike Action’s ten Double-Century tips before you commit to the adventure.
+Of course, we’re talking about road riding here and not the sort of 20+ hour gravel adventure of the Dirty Kanza 200.
+If up to 15 hours in the saddle, spent with a hundred or so like-minded cyclists sounds like your idea of a weekend ride, have a look at these ten Double-Century tips before you commit to the adventure.

 TIP ONE: YOU CAN’T FOOL YOURSELF INTO FINISHING

 Two hundred miles is not the stuff for beginners-or seasoned cyclists who have been off the bike and lost a bet.
 Ride a trial century well beforehand.
 A ballpark time for completing your first double is twice your 100-mile time-plus another two hours.
 Organizers have time limits, so do the math and abandon hope if your ETA approaches the 15-hour mark.

 TIP TWO: 200-MILE WEEKS ARE NOT GOING TO CUT IT